lanl/LaGriT/docs/pages/tutorial/lagrit_introduction/step_03.md

 ## Assign Materials by Surfaces

-Create surfaces to define a fourth material defined by the region between the surfaces.
+The **region** command is extremely useful for defining nodes or elements based on surfaces or geometric shapes.
+Most of these are represented by their equations, but a surface can also be a mesh that is created or read from file as used in this example.
+We create two surfaces using **surface/sheet/**/*mo_name* which will be used to define a region representing a fourth material.

-In this case we use a mesh object name that implies it is temporary.
+Note.
+In this case we use a mesh object name that implies it is temporary and will be deleted after use.
 Creating naming conventions for your objects will help you to keep track of objects during the workflow.

 ```
 cmo / create / motmp
 cmo / select / motmp
 ```

 Create a quad mesh based on corner coordinates, since this will be used to define regions on the mesh, make sure the surface coordinates extend equal or greater to the mesh.
 A surface that truncates inside the mesh domain will be ill defined with respect to below or above.
+These two surfaces could also be created with the **surface/plane** command and used in the same way, but are internal and can not be viewed with respect to the mesh.

 The **brick** option for **createpts** is used to create a quad mesh from the point distribution.
 The quads are converted to triangles with the **hextotet** command.
 After the surface is created, print the minmax coordinates and view the surface to make sure it where you want it.